anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     CRMF also supports further proof-of-possession methods for types of keys that do not have signing capability.
 For details see {{RFC4211, Section 4}}.

-  Note: The integrity protection of CSRs includes the public key because it is part of the data signed by the corresponding private key.
+  It should be noted that the integrity protection of CSRs includes the public key because it is part of the data signed by the corresponding private key.
   Yet this signature does not provide data origin authentication, i.e., proof of identity of the requester because the key pair involved is new